 So says the author of a recent article in the NZ Geographic Magazine which gives a fascinating introduction into why artificial light pollution is becoming a problem today.
 Kuaotunu is one of the increasingly few places left in New Zealand where people can still see and enjoy the Milky Way in the night sky.

-The Kuaotunu Residents & Ratepayers Association is supporting the effort to have Kuaotunu declared a Dark Sky Sanctuary.
+The Kuaotunu Residents & Ratepayers Association is supporting the effort to have the Kuaotunu Peninsula declared a Dark Sky Community.

 Do you have any of these plants on your property?

 The photos below show some of the most common plant pests that grow in the Kuaotunu area.
 These are noxious weeds that if left unchecked can rapidly colonise large areas, preventing any other plants from growing there.

 Clicking on a photo below will take you straight to the Weedbusters website where you can see other photos of the plant and learn how to eliminate it.

 Forest and Bird have also published a very useful Weed Guide that lists common weeds, explains how each weed adversely affects the environment, and offers both organic and herbicide control options for controlling these weeds.